 Innovation and technology

-the goal of accelerating the innovative capacity of Snam and its assets to seize the opportunities offered by the evolution of the energy system.
+Snam will invest approximately Euro 2 billion with the aim of accelerating Snam's innovative capacity to transform and manage its assets in order to seize the opportunities offered by the evolution of the energy system.

 The innovation of our infrastructure to make it increasingly flexible, digital and intelligent is essential in making Snam a leading player in the energy transition, allowing it to contribute to a new model of sustainable development for the benefit of all stakeholders.
 The development of cloud technologies, artificial intelligence and machine learning, combined with the skills of our people, are key elements of this evolution.

 The objectives that Snam has set itself for the short, medium and long term require considerable effort and investment in innovation, in order to always find the best solution from both a technological and a operational point of view.
 To this end, the Group will invest approximately